luizbgomide/sovereign/index.md

 #### 2024-07-24
 - Add morale
 - Add a core game loop section
+- Standardize on 'attack bonus' - it was sometimes called 'base attack bonus'

 #### 2024-07-23
 - Use population sizes instead of ACKS's market classes for equipment availability.